Hinapia: 2019: Debut with New Start

 Hinapia performed their debut single "Drip" prior to its release on the music program Show Champion during its October 30, 2019 broadcast.
 The group formally released the single on November 3, 2019 as the lead single of the single album titled New Start.
 A showcase for the album titled Pursuit of a New Utopia was held the following day.
 "Drip" debuted and peaked at number 18 on the World Digital Songs Sales chart issued on November 16, 2019, making Hinapia the eleventh South Korean girl group to appear on the chart with their debut single.
 The group was subsequently nominated for Best Super Rookie at the 2019 K-Champ Awards.

-2020: Disbandment
+2020: Planned comeback and disbandment

 On February 2, 2020, it had been reported that Hinapia were aiming to release their sophomore album sometime in early 2020, in which the group will showcase "a more mature look than before".
-On August 21, 2020, however, OSR Entertainment announced that the group had disbanded and that the members had their contracts terminated.
+However, on August 21, OSR Entertainment announced that the group had disbanded and the members had their contracts terminated.